SpeakDanish

 Some, any, something, anything (noget, nogen, nogle)

-Adjectives (descriptive words)
+Adjectives

-The 3 forms
+The 3 adjective forms

 Irregular adjectives